prisma-labs/dripip/README.md

 ### Usage inside GitHub Actions

-We are interseted in building a `dripip` GitHub Action.
+We are interested in building a `dripip` GitHub Action.
 Until it ships, here are the things you need to do.

 1. Have `dripip` installed as a dev dependency
 1. Upload an `NPM_TOKEN` to your repo ([gh docs](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets))